nw/react-tutorial-alternative/README.md

 ```
 webpack middleware is installed into the server.
 It will auto compile any changes made to the client application files.

 __All__ client code is located in `client/` folder.
 Start the server, poke around and watch your changes on localhost:3000.
+(The rendered server response needs a server restart to refresh changes).

 ## Overview